dragosrobertn/KNContactsPicker/README.md

  - Swift 5

 # Features
-KNContactsPicker is a modern, customisable and easy to use Contacts Picker similar to the stock ContactPickerViewController.
-It improves in a couple of area.
+KNContactsPicker is a modern, customisable and easy to use Contacts Picker similar to the stock CNContactPickerViewController.
+It does improve in a couple of area for a better UX.

 - Three contact selection modes:
   - Single Deselect (Deselects all other contacts after first contact is selected)